axieinfinity/ronin-documentation/docs/validators/setup/testnet/archive.md

 ### System requirements

-Recommended system requirements for running an archive node on the mainnet:
+Recommended system requirements for running an archive node on the Saigon testnet:

-* 8-core CPU
+* 4-core CPU
-* 32 GB RAM
+* 8 GB RAM
-* 7 TB high-speed SSD
+* 250 GB SSD
 * x86-64 architecture

 These hardware requirements are rough guidelines, and each node operator